 In some traffic cases in California, your lawyer can appear in court for you.
 Promptly scheduling a consultation with a good traffic ticket attorney after you receive a ticket is always in your best interests – whether you are guilty or in fact innocent of the charge.

-Don’t try to act as your own lawyer.
+Don’t try to act as your own criminal defense lawyer.
 Too much is at stake, California law is too complicated, and anything you say could be used against you.
 Even in a traffic case, to convict you, the state must prove your guilt beyond a reasonable doubt, and a good lawyer can cast doubt on the state’s case.

 WHAT TO DO IF YOU RESIDE IN ANOTHER STATE